qualtrics/jaeger-client-php/README.md

 This is a client-side library that implements an OpenTracing Tracer, with Zipkin-compatible data model.
 The library's package is `qualtrics/jaeger-client-php`.

 **IMPORTANT**: Please note that while `jaeger-client-php` can record and report spans, it is **still under active development** and remains incomplete in a number of ways.
-It's modeled after [jaeger-client-go](https://github.com/jaegertracing/jaeger-client-go) in design, but many components are not yet implemented.
+It's modeled after [jaeger-client-go](https://github.com/jaegertracing/jaeger-client-go) in design, but many components are not yet implemented and the API is still subject to change.

 ## Required Reading